gordielachance/wp-soundsystem/readme.txt

 Managing the playlist tracks is a piece of cake using the *Tracklist metabox*:
 Add or remove tracks on the fly, reorder them, and link one or several music sources to each track.

-Import a tracklist from a file or a music service like Spotify using the *Tracklist Importer* (see below).
+Import a tracklist from a file or a music service like Spotify using the *Remote Tracklist Manager* (see below).

 = Audio player =